AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 All Automated Liquidity Management protocols supported by the Merkl engine can be found [here](https://app.merkl.xyz/integrations).

-**To enable your users who have deposited on your Automated Liquidity Management (ALM) protocol to start earning rewards from Merkl campaigns, integration with Merkl is required.** To integrate your ALM with Merkl, please fill out the following [form](https://tally.so/r/w4JYLr) and contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.&#x20;
+**To enable your users who have deposited on your Automated Liquidity Management (ALM) protocol to start earning rewards from Merkl campaigns, an integration with Merkl is required.** To integrate your ALM with Merkl, please fill out the following [form](https://tally.so/r/w4JYLr) and contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.

 ## V2 Liquidity Pools